Xilinx/Vitis-AI/model_zoo/README.md

 ## Model Performance
 All the models in the Model Zoo have been deployed on Xilinx hardware with [Vitis AI](https://github.com/Xilinx/Vitis-AI) and [Vitis AI Library](https://github.com/Xilinx/Vitis-AI/tree/master/examples/Vitis-AI-Library).
-The performance number including end-to-end throughput and latency for each model on various boards with different DPU configurations are listed in the following sections.
+The performance number including end-to-end throughput and latency for each model on various targets with different DPU configurations are listed in the following sections.

-For more information about DPU, see [DPU IP Product Guide](https://www.xilinx.com/cgi-bin/docs/ipdoc?c=dpu;v=latest;d=pg338-dpu.pdf).
+For more information about the various Xilinx DPUs, see [DPU IP Product Guides](../docs/README.md#release-documentation).

-For RNN models such as NLP, please refer to [DPU-for-RNN](https://github.com/Xilinx/Vitis-AI/blob/master/demo/DPU-for-RNN) for dpu specification information.
+For recurrent neural network models for applications such as NLP, please refer to [DPU-for-RNN](https://github.com/Xilinx/Vitis-AI/blob/master/demo/DPU-for-RNN) for DPU specifications and use.

-Besides, for Transformer demos such as ViT, Bert-base you could refer to [Transformer](https://github.com/Xilinx/Vitis-AI/tree/master/examples/Transformer).
+Finally, for Transformer demos such as ViT and BERT-base you should refer to the [Transformer](https://github.com/Xilinx/Vitis-AI/tree/master/examples/Transformer) example documentation.

+******************
-**Note:** The model performance number listed in the following sections is generated with Vitis AI v2.5 and Vitis AI Lirary v2.5.
-For different platforms, the different DPU configurations are used.
-Vitis AI and Vitis AI Library can be downloaded for free from [Vitis AI Github](https://github.com/Xilinx/Vitis-AI) and [Vitis AI Library Github](https://github.com/Xilinx/Vitis-AI/tree/master/examples/Vitis-AI-Library).
+📌**Note:** Unless otherwise specified, model performance benchmarks listed in the following tables were verified with v2.5 of Vitis AI and the Vitis AI Libraries.
+Note that different target platforms leverage different DPU architectures.
+In each case, the specific details of the DPU used for benchmarking are provided.
-We will continue to improve the performance with Vitis AI.
-The performance number reported here is subject to change in the near future.
+******************

 ### Performance on ZCU102 (0432055-05)
-Measured with Vitis AI 2.5 and Vitis AI Library 2.5

 <details>
  <summary><b>Click here to view details</b></summary>

-The following table lists the performance number including end-to-end throughput and latency for each model on the `ZCU102 (0432055-05)` board with a `3 * B4096  @ 281MHz` DPU configuration:
+The following table lists performance benchmarks, including end-to-end throughput and latency, for each model on the `ZCU102 (0432055-05)` board with a `3 * B4096  @ 281MHz` DPU configuration:

 | No\. | Model                                | GPU Model Standard Name                               | E2E throughput \(fps) <br/>Single Thread | E2E throughput \(fps) <br/>Multi Thread |